NREL/rex/examples/NSRDB/README.rst

 NSRDB Module
 ------------

-An extraction utility for the NSRDB has been created with in `reVX <https://github.com/nrel/reVX>`_ and is available on Eagle as a module:
+An extraction utility for the NSRDB has been created with in `rex <https://github.com/nrel/rex>`_ and is available on Eagle as a module:

 .. code-block:: bash

     module use /datasets/modulefiles
     module load NSRDB

-The NSRDB module provides a `NSRDB <https://nrel.github.io/reVX/reVX/reVX.resource.solar_cli.html#nsrdb>`_ command line utility with the following options and commands:
+The NSRDB module provides a `NSRDB <https://nrel.github.io/rex/rex/rex.resource_extaction.solar_cli.html#nsrdb>`_ command line utility with the following options and commands:

 .. code-block:: bash